 “It is important to document the horrors of war,

 5. White Doves Chamber at War Museum Ho Chi Minh

-“The showroom is a symbol of peace, helping strengthen the friendship between the two nations of Vietnam and Japan, both of which have experienced heavy loss
+“The showroom is a symbol of peace, helping strengthen the friendship between the two nations of Vietnam and Japan, both of which have experienced a heavy loss

 from wars and have a strong desire for peace.”

 ____Huynh Ngoc Van – Director of War Remnants Museum___

 Japanese artist Okitani Koji – the co-founder of the chamber shared his thought of the opening day that he believed the power of art could call for peace and strengthen the solidarity friendship amongst countries.
 The White Door Chambers not only develops the harmonious relationship between Vietnam and Japan but also creates a playground of mural paintings for children visiting the museums.

 IV.
 How to get to War Museum Ho Chi Minh